-Through ASU's NExSS research network and the VIDA program at Vanderbilt, an independent database is currently available to make the Hypatia Catalog as useful as possible to the community.
-The database is free to the public and includes all of the current data, including individual literature sources, all elements and species, downloadable data, and an interactive plotting tool.
+Through ASU's NExSS research network and the VIDA program at Vanderbilt, an independent database has been created to make the Hypatia Catalog available to the community and the public.
+The database is free to access and includes all of the current data, including individual literature sources, all elements and species, downloadable data, and an interactive plotting tool.
 The database is complete and can be accessed at www.hypatiacatalog.com.
 You can also follow on Twitter: @HypatiaCatalog.

 The original paper (Hinkel et al. 2014) describes the decisions underlying the Hypatia Catalog (and online database), namely: